MikiMirai/EndGame-Angular-WebApp/README.md

 - Open 2 terminals
 - 'cd app' then 'ng s' and
 - 'cd rest-api' then 'node index.js'
-- Open http://localhost:4200/ in your browser.
+- Open http://localhost:4200/ in your browser